SHASHWAT-MISHRA-997/Campus-Placement-Predictiom-App/README.md

 # 🎓 Campus Placement Prediction App

-The Campus Placement Prediction App is an interactive Streamlit application designed to predict the likelihood of a candidate's placement based on academic, experiential, and skill-based inputs.
+The Campus Placement Prediction App is an interactive Streamlit application designed to predict the likelihood of a candidate's placement based on academic, experiential and skill-based inputs.
 This app is beneficial for students assessing placement readiness and for recruiters pre-screening candidates.
 It provides a visually engaging interface, enhanced with custom CSS styling and animations.

 # Table of Contents